kfru5515/cse15l-lab-reports-fa22/LAB3.md

 Example:
 $ grep -Ri "Korea" ./technical
 Output:
+./technical/government/Media man_on_national_team.
-./technical/government/Media man_on_national_team.txt:that document his days as a boxer, a Korean War veteran, a./technical/government/Media/Understanding.txt:Plans are to expand the effort to include Korean and Khmer, the ./technical/plos/journal.pbio.0020121.txt: imported cases in the Republic of Korea, but surveillance has not been thorough in North
+txt:that document his days as a boxer, a Korean War veteran, a./technical/government/Media/Understanding. txt:Plans are to expand the effort to include Korean and Khmer, the ./technical/plos/journal.pbio.0020121.txt: cases in the Republic of Korea, but surveillance has not been thorough in North

 Example:
 $ grep -Ri "United States" ./technical
 Output:
 ./technical/plos/pmed.0020209.txt: “There is no independent voice for drug safety in the United States.”
- ./technical/plos/pmed.0020210.txt: Park, California, United States.
-At least one compound from this series is entering ./technical/plos/pmed.0020231.txt:        Rouge, Boston, and Saint Louis (all in the United States) have undertaken studies of
+ ./technical/plos/pmed.0020210.txt: Park, California,
+  United States.
+At least one compound from this series is entering ./technical/plos/pmed.0020231.txt:
+    Rouge, Boston, and Saint Louis (all in the United ) have undertaken studies of

  From https://linuxcommand.org/lc3_man_pages/grep1.html
 grep -Ri command searches for the term "Korea" in techinical dir.
 It helps to find instances of a word regardless of its case, which can be helpful for case-insensitive searches.
 ```

 ```